dubfib/manjaro-updater/README.md

 # manjaro updater
 A quick script to update all of your packages, this tool is only supported on Manjaro Linux

-# updated stuff
+# package managers
-A list of things that will we updated by the script
+A list of things that will we updated by the script, this script will update packages from the package managers below
 - pamac
 - pacman
 - snap